fpiesche/docker-hercules/README.md

 # I'm a developer on Hercules or a plugin.
 Can I use this with my own copy of the source?

 Sure you can!
-Simply mount your local copy of the source in the build container at `/builder/hercules-src`:
+Simply remove the existing `hercules` directory in this repository and copy your copy of the source code there instead.

-* `docker build . -t hercules --mount type=bind,source=/home/me/my-hercules-source,destination=/builder/hercules-src`